Cookie Consent by Privacy Policies Generator website

 From 1 April 2020, all domestic private rental properties must have an Energy Performance Certificate (EPC) rating of at least E. From 1 April 2023 this will apply to non-domestic properties too.

 Any property for sale or rent needs an EPC which shows its energy efficiency, typical energy costs and suggestions of how to reduce energy usage.
-The regulations are intended to ensure that tenants have the best living conditions and lower energy bills.
+The regulations [external link] are intended to ensure that tenants have the best living conditions and lower energy bills.

 Landlords must use an approved domestic energy assessor [external link] to produce an EPC, if the building doesn't already have one.
 Some properties are exempt but must be registered on the Private Rented Sector (PRS) exemptions register [external link].